drbique/drbique-coursera-getting-and-cleaning-data/README.md

  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zi

 Files:

+  CodeBook.md       code book that modifies and updates the available codebooks with
+                      the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.

+  README.md         explains the analysis files

   run_analysis.R    R script that does the following.:
                       Merges the training and the test sets to create one data set.
                       Extracts only the measurements on the mean and standard